4xx404/Ph0enix/README.md

 A search tool for finding usernames across a variety of sites.

 # How it works?
 The tool reads a file named urls.txt.
-For every url inside the file, the tool will find for username matches.
+For every url inside the file, the tool will find the sites where the username matches.

 # Usage